Saranyavarsh/columnfamily/README.md

        product_qty

 The staffs table stores
-infofrmation about staffs such as
+information about staffs such as

      staff_id
      staff_joindate